The Monkees: 2000s reunions

-Tork, Jones, and Dolenz toured the United States in 1997, after which the group took another hiatus until 2001 when they once again reunited to tour the United States.
+After the 1997 tours, the group took another hiatus until they once again reunited in 2001 to tour the United States.
 However, this tour was also accompanied by public sniping.
 Dolenz and Jones had announced that they had "fired" Tork for his constant complaining and threatening to quit.
 Tork was quoted as confirming this, as well as stating that he wanted to tour with his own band, Shoe Suede Blues.
-Tork told WENN News he was troubled by the overindulgence in alcohol by other members of the tour crew:
+Tork told WENN News that he "couldn't handle the backstage problems"; he added that because he was a recovering alcoholic, he was troubled by the overindulgence in alcohol by other members of the tour crew.
+Tork later stated in 2011 that alcohol played only a small role in his 2001 departure.
+He added, "I take full responsibility for the backstage problems on the 2001 tour.
+We were getting along pretty well until I had a meltdown.
+I ticked the other guys off good and proper...
+I really just behaved inappropriately, honestly.
+I apologized to them."